sven-hash/docs/docs/develop-with-nym/websocket-client.md

 There are two commands you can issue to the client.

 1. `init` - initalise a new client instance.
-Requires `--id clientname` parameter.
+Requires `--id clientname` parameter and `--testnet-mode` flag for use on the Nym Sandbox Testnet.
 2. `run` - run a mixnet client process.
 Requires `--id clientname` as a parameter

 ### Initialising a new client instance